 Certainly, there have been several changes that came out of this pandemic.
 For example, our office has become mostly “virtual” these days and people are working mostly from home.
-One can imagine that the interactions, collaborations and also the design creation is happening in a different way now.
+One can imagine that the interactions, collaborations, and also design creation is happening in a different way now.

-That is not to say that the culture and ethos of the office has changed.
+That is not to say that the culture and ethos of the office have changed.
 It was that people have shown agility and have adapted to the new means of working.

 There is a real human need to interact and interrelate and people globally were proactive to adapt and to be able to make the most of the new situation.

 In terms of the global outlook, we have observed that people are now more interested in the quality of life, better interactions, more sensitivity about the environment.
 So despite the negatives, there has been a lot of positive, progressive change and I feel it is for the better.